Learn more about how insurance works and why it’s an important safety net for you and your family.

 Personal insurance can provide cover when things go wrong, such as the death of an insured person, or if a serious accident, illness or injury leaves you disabled or unable to work for a period of time.

 These kinds of situations can affect your ability to meet your ongoing financial commitments.
 The insurance proceeds can be used to help pay for things such as debt repayments, everyday expenses and even medical bills if you have to make a claim.

 Your insurer provides cover based on the type of insurance you choose in return for a sum of money you pay at regular intervals called a premium.

 How much insurance do you need?

-You’ll also need to consider whether you have the right amount of insurance to ensure you and your loved ones are looked after financially should anything ever happen.
+You’ll need the right amount of insurance to make sure you and your loved ones are looked after financially should anything ever happen.

 - Do you have savings, an emergency fund, assets, investments or super that could help?

 - Do you have paid leave entitlements if you were injured or became ill?

 - Might you be eligible for government benefits or workers’ compensation?